zalaprashant2003-spec/police_network/README.md

 - Each message contains sender details, receiver details, message content, and location.
 - Location can be detected automatically for accuracy.
 - Police can view messages in real-time and take necessary actions.
-- Users can also file FIRs and track updates.
+- Users can also file FIRs(First Information Report) and track updates.
 - Admin can manage police and thieves(Crimanals) information.
 - Dashboard provides analysis of FIRs by type, status, and gender.